BreezyPixels — KarmaCaptain Reddit marketing client

 Case Study 03 Consumer SaaS · 90-day engagement · Started Q3 2025

-How a bootstrapped B2C AI photo generator became the default Reddit recommendation in a category dominated by four well-funded competitors.
+A bootstrapped AI photo generator became the default Reddit recommendation in a category where four well-funded competitors were actively trying to downvote anything that wasn't them.

 Bootstrapped B2C AI photo generator